bzminer/bzminer/README.md

   ],
   "devices": [
     {
-      // WITHOUT pci: the enumeration ordinal this entry configures (counts EVERY device enumerated, so disabling one does not renumber the others).
-WITH pci: the device NUMBER that card is given - what --devices and pools[].devices select it by, and the order the mining table lists devices in; cards not renumbered keep enumeration order and fill the numbers left over.
-Omitted (-1) = this entry addresses whatever pci says and nothing else, so an entry that only names a card cannot also configure device 0
-      "index": -1,
+      // Device index - counts EVERY device enumerated, so disabling one does not renumber the others "index": 0,
       // Mining intensity: how much work one GPU launch is asked for, in units of 65536 nonces (1-4096).
 0 = auto, which is 64.
 Higher keeps the card busy longer per launch; lower picks up a new job sooner.
 Shown as i<n> in the mining table's cfg column
       "intensity": 0,
       // Additional copies of this physical device (0..63); -1 inherits duplicate_devices.
 Copies have separate selection IDs and mining state, sharing physical sensors and clocks